vishal-m25/Obsidian/Learnings/java/java.md

 - Throw as exception, do not return error codes.

 ## Collection
-	Introduced in 1.8, because earlier there were no consistent API for data structures available common for all the people who use java.
+	Introduced in 1.8, because earlier there were no consistent API for data structures available in common for all the people who use java.
 	Everyone had their own data structure, so there is no common ground to share data.
 - It inherits ==**`Iterable`**== interface.
 - ==**`Collection`**== is an interface.